 Trumpet is an instrument that plays the highest sounds in the brass section.
 The trumpet has the smallest mouthpiece of all the brass.
 Because of this, players must have a muscle structure that allows them to produce a higher sounding buzz.

 Choose trumpet if you have:

-- thin to medium lips

-- even upper and lower jaw

-- nostly flat front teeth
+- thin to medium lips - nostly flat front teeth

 Do not choose trumpet if you have: